stassop/flutter_animated_tooltip/README.md

 Thanks to Flutter’s extensive widget library, most of the essential components are already there, minimising the need for custom work.
 There’s only four things we need to calculate ourselves:

 * The vertical position of the tooltip relative to the target
-* The horizontal alignment of the toolkit relative to the target
+* The horizontal alignment of the tooltip relative to the target
 * The horizontal alignment of the arrow relative to the target
 * The alignment (origin point) of the animation